Reds vs. Cubs Player Props Betting Odds

-Nico Hoerner and Spencer Steer are two of the top players with prop bets for the taking when the Chicago Cubs and the Cincinnati Reds meet at Wrigley Field on Monday (first pitch at 8:05 PM ET).
+Player prop bet options for Nico Hoerner, Spencer Steer and others are listed when the Chicago Cubs host the Cincinnati Reds at Wrigley Field on Tuesday (at 8:05 PM ET).

 Bet on this matchup or its props with BetMGM!